mundodigitalpro/compose-desktop-chatbot/README.md

 ## Manual Setup

-If you prefer manual setup:
+If you prefer to set up the environment manually:

-### Linux/macOS
-1. Install JDK 17 or later:
-   - Using SDKMAN: `sdk install java 17-tem`
-   - Using package manager:
-     - Ubuntu/Debian: `sudo apt install openjdk-17-jdk`
-     - Fedora: `sudo dnf install java-17-openjdk-devel`
-     - Arch: `sudo pacman -S jdk17-openjdk`

-### Windows
 1. Install JDK 17 or later from [Eclipse Temurin](https://adoptium.net/)
 2. Install Gradle 8.3 from [gradle.org](https://gradle.org/install/)
 3. Configure JAVA_HOME and GRADLE_HOME environment variables

-After manual setup, follow steps 3-4 from the Setup section above.
+4. Follow steps 3-4 from the Setup section above

 ## Tech Stack